College fraternities and sororities: Test and homework banks

 It is common for members of Greek-letter organizations to have higher-than-average GPAs; some claim that this is partly due to test and homework banks filled over the years by members of their organization.
 There is much backlash condemning the test and homework banks as academic dishonesty.

 Alleged racism and minority discrimination

-Researchers, such as Matthew W. Hughey, claim to have linked racism in Greek life to persons experiencing "microaggressions", fewer opportunities to use the networking system built into Greek life, and the use of stereotypes.
+Researchers, such as Matthew W. Hughey, claim to have linked racism in Greek life to people experiencing microaggressions, fewer opportunities to use the networking system built into Greek life, and the use of stereotypes.
 In response to allegedly experiencing racism and exclusion from solely or predominantly White sororities, Black and multicultural organizations were founded.
 Additionally, homophobia, transphobia, antisemitism, and xenophobia are alleged issues with many college Greek systems across the US.